gurditsingh/hydeout/_posts/test.md

 ## Working with Time Travel using 2 approaches
-Every Operation in Delta table
-When we write our data into a Delta table, every operation is automatically versioned and we can access any version of data.
-This allows us to travel back to a different version of the current delta table.
+Every Operation in Delta table is automatically versioned and we can access any version of data.
+This allows to travel back to a different version of the delta table.
+Lets first see the history of the Delta table.

  ### 1. Using with Timestamp

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg0MzM2NjIxLC03NTkyMzE3NzgsOTYxMT
-U4Njc0LC0xNzM1MjcyNzIzLC0xNDEyMjE2MTAsMTExODczNDkx
-LDE5NjY1MTY3NjksODUxMzU3MTAyLC0xNTU3ODMxNjY5LC0xMj
-E1Njk0MjEzLC0xNDMxMTAzMjgyLC0xNzIwNDMwMzkyLC0yMDg4
-NzQ2NjEyLC0xNTc0NjI4NjIxLC03NjY0NTAxNjQsODY1NTY3Nj
-YyLDUyMzIxMjc0NywtMTgwMDUyNzI5MiwtMTI5MDQyMDk3Niwt
-MTg4MTM1ODAzN119
+eyJoaXN0b3J5IjpbMTU4NzI5OTkwMiwtNzU5MjMxNzc4LDk2MT
+E1ODY3NCwtMTczNTI3MjcyMywtMTQxMjIxNjEwLDExMTg3MzQ5
+MSwxOTY2NTE2NzY5LDg1MTM1NzEwMiwtMTU1NzgzMTY2OSwtMT
+IxNTY5NDIxMywtMTQzMTEwMzI4MiwtMTcyMDQzMDM5MiwtMjA4
+ODc0NjYxMiwtMTU3NDYyODYyMSwtNzY2NDUwMTY0LDg2NTU2Nz
+Y2Miw1MjMyMTI3NDcsLTE4MDA1MjcyOTIsLTEyOTA0MjA5NzYs
+LTE4ODEzNTgwMzddfQ==
 -->